 Apart from the above, there are other exclusions as well, which come under critical illness rider.
 If any of these exclusions are found at the underwriting stage of the term insurance policy, then no benefit will be offered.
 Let’s take a look at the exclusions, which comes under critical illness rider.

-Riders are the add-on coverage which can be purchased by the policyholder along with the basic term plans in order to enhance the coverage of the policy.
-There are various online term insurance plans which offer rider as an in-built feature of the policy.
+Riders are the add-on coverage which can be purchased by the policyholder along with the basic term Plan in order to enhance the coverage of the policy.
+There are various online term insurance Plan which offer rider as an in-built feature of the policy.
 Before, zeroing in on an online term plan it is very important to check what are the in-built riders and add-on riders offered under term insurance policy.
-The rider benefit can be availed by paying an extra premium to the insurer along with the basic premium of the policy.
-Some of the riders offered by the term plans are:
+The rider benefit can be availed by paying an extra premium to the insurer along with the basic premium of the term policy.
+Some of the riders offered by the term Plan are:

 With this term insurance rider benefit, the insurance holder receives a lump-sum amount in case of valid diagnosis of any critical illnesses as pre-specified in the policy.
 The illnesses which are covered under critical illness cover are heart attack, cancer, paralysis, stroke, kidney failure, coronary artery bypass surgery, major organ transplant, etc.

 This is one of the most beneficial rider benefit offered under term insurance policy.
 Under this rider benefit, in case the life insured fails to pay the future premium of the term policy due to a disability or income loss, then all the future premiums of the term plan are waived off and the policy continues to remain active.

 Accidental death benefit rider can be bought in order to enhance the coverage of the term insurance policy.
 Under this rider benefit, an extra sum assured amount is paid to the beneficiary of the policy along with the basic sum assured amount in case of accidental demise of the insured person.
 This rider benefit works as a saviour by offering an add-on payment to the family at the time of financial hardship.